-Report any fractures, especially of the hip, wrist or spine, to their health care provider [see Warnings and Precautions (5.10)].
+Advise patients to report any fractures, especially of the hip, wrist or spine, to their health care provider [see Warnings and Precautions (5.10)].

 Cutaneous and Systemic Lupus Erythematosus

-Immediately call their health care provider for any new or worsening of symptoms associated with cutaneous or systemic lupus erythematosus [see Warnings and Precautions (5.11)].
+Advise patients to immediately call their health care provider for any new or worsening of symptoms associated with cutaneous or systemic lupus erythematosus [see Warnings and Precautions (5.11)].

-Report to their health care provider if they develop liver problems (e.g. skin and eyes that appear yellowish, abdominal pain and swelling, itchy skin, dark urine color) [see Warnings and Precautions (5.12)].
+Advise patients to report to their health care provider if they develop liver problems (e.g. skin and eyes that appear yellowish, abdominal pain and swelling, itchy skin, dark urine color) [see Warnings and Precautions (5.12)].

 Cyanocobalamin (Vitamin B-12) Deficiency

-Report any clinical symptoms that may be associated with cyanocobalamin deficiency to their health care provider if they have been receiving Yosprala for longer than 3 years [see Warnings and Precautions (5.13)].
+Advise patients to report any clinical symptoms that may be associated with cyanocobalamin deficiency to their health care provider if they have been receiving Yosprala for longer than 3 years [see Warnings and Precautions (5.13)].

-Report any clinical symptoms that may be associated with hypomagnesemia to their health care provider, if they have been receiving Yosprala for at least 3 months [see Warnings and Precautions (5.14)].
+Advise patients to report any clinical symptoms that may be associated with hypomagnesemia to their health care provider, if they have been receiving Yosprala for at least 3 months [see Warnings and Precautions (5.14)].